Highly Capable Program & Basic Education

 The Highly Capable Program (HCP) can provide instruction, activities and services that accelerate learning, and offer a unique academic challenge for young learners identified as highly capable.
 To be eligible for identification, students must be enrolled in a school district.

-New!
-CPR and the Highly Capable Program — Webinar, Slides and Technical Guide
+CPR Training: Webinar, Slides and Technical Guide

 Washington’s HCP is established in state law (RCW) and administered through program rules (WAC) adopted by OSPI.